nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

   	}
 ```
 ### Procfile for production
 Next create a Procfile in our root directory to tell production how to start the rails app (note: this was a step setup in rake start:production earlier on).
-Add the below line to Profile.
+Add the below line to *Profile*.

 ```
 web: bundle exec rails s
 ```
 ### Heroku: Create app
-Create your app on Heroku either om Heroku website or from the terminal using Heroku CLI: `$heroku apps:create campoutz`
+Create your app on Heroku either om Heroku website or from the terminal using Heroku CLI: `$ heroku apps:create campoutz`
 ### Heroku: Buildpack
 Let’s now tell Heroku to start by building the node app using package.json, and then build the rails app with the following terminal commands:

 ```
-$heroku buildpacks:add heroku/nodejs --index 1
+$ heroku buildpacks:add heroku/nodejs --index 1
-$heroku buildpacks:add heroku/ruby --index 2
+$ heroku buildpacks:add heroku/ruby --index 2
 ```

 [Buildpacks]( https://devcenter.heroku.com/articles/buildpacks) will tell Heroku that we want to use two build processes, first use node to manage the front end (requires *package.json*), and then ruby for the Rails API (requires *gemfile*).

-We can now test our production build locally with our Rake task `$rake start:production`.
+We can now test our production build locally with our Rake task `$ rake start:production`.
 This rake task will run foreman (with our new Procfile) and kickstart the rails server, that gets it's scripts from the /public folder (that previously only contained a robot.txt file).

 Remember to add the /public folder to your .gitignore so it doesn’t get saved to GitHub
 ### Heroku: Push changes
 Now we are ready to push the production app out to Heroku with these terminal commands:
 ```
-$git add .
+$ git add .
-$git commit -m "ready for first push to heroku"
+$ git commit -m "ready for first push to heroku"
-$git push heroku master
+$ git push heroku master
 ```

 After the app is built on Heroku, set up the database and seed file :
 ```
-$heroku run rake db:migrate
+$ heroku run rake db:migrate
-$heroku run rake db:seed
+$ heroku run rake db:seed
 ```
 ### Heroku: Environment variables
 Finally, configure each of the environment variable from Heroku website or using Heroku CLI command `heroku config:set key=value`: